 The relationship between education and knowledge.
 Literature as a form of knowledge.
-Literary criticism as a form of knowledge.
-Cognitive and affective objectives in literary education.
+Literary criticism as a form of knowledge Cognitive and affective objectives in literary education.

-58.267G Philosophy of History Education I
+58.267G Philosophy of History Education I S1 or S2 L2

 Competing theories of the nature of history.
 Understanding and explaining in history teaching.
 Facts and objectivity in history.
 Value judgements in history and history teaching.
-The point of studying history.
+The point of studying history

-58.268G Philosophy of History Education II
+58.268G Philosophy of History Education II S1 or S2 L2

 Epistemological considerations in history; eg knowledge of past events, concepts of time.
 Theories of cause and effect in history.
-Covering late theories in historical explanation.
+Covering law theories in historical explanation.
 Empathy in historical understanding and history teaching.
 Comparisons of the roles of the historian and the teacher of history.

-58.269G Philosophy of Mathematics Education I
+58.269G Philosophy of Mathematics Education I S1 or S2 L2

 Philosophical considerations of aims, curricula and methods of mathematics teaching, set in the context of the nature of mathematics itself.
 The 'new' maths, old mathematics and alternatives.
-The nature of understanding, seeing the point and the development of concepts.
-Freedom, authoritarianism and the authority of the subject.
+The nature of understanding, seeing the point and the development of concepts Freedom, authoritarianism and the authority of the subject.
 Change and certainty in mathematics.
 New possibilities of integrating mathematics with other disciplines.
 Proofs, refutations and methods of teaching.
 Mathematics as intellectual discipline and as tool for survival.

-58.270G Philosophy of Mathematics Education II
+58.270G Philosophy of Mathematics Education II S1 or S2 L2